adilakhter/akka_dining_philosophers/README.md

 # akka_dining_philosophers
-###Akka Actors playing the role of dining philosophers
+###Akka Actors playing the roles of dining philosophers

 Assignment implemented as a part of Concurrent Computing course at AGH University of Science and Technology.